 Whipping the egg whites creates a nice rise.
-Since baking powder is generally made from cornstartch–we needed a way to get the “double acting” power without using baking powder.
-This is where the combination of cream of tartar, baking soda and whipped egg whites come in.
+Since baking powder is generally made from cornstarch–we needed a way to get the “double acting” power without using baking powder.
+This is where the combination of cream of tartar, baking soda, and whipped egg whites come in.

 Can I Skip Whipping the Egg Whites?

 Yes, you can.
 The texture will be a little denser but still satisfying and delicious.
 I'm a little bit of a perfectionist, so I usually take the time to whip the egg-whites.
 Do what you have time for.